Recurring Saturday Night Live characters and sketches introduced 2011–12: The Californians

-Armisen wrote the sketches for "The Californians" with James Anderson, and says they originated from casual conversations between Armisen, Hader, and castmate Kenan Thompson: "Just for no reason, we would talk about how we were just in L.A. and what roads we were on, and we'd be talking about directions, and, 'Well, yeah, you go on Vermont and you make a left.'"
+Armisen wrote the sketches for "The Californians" with James Anderson, and says they originated from casual conversations between Armisen, Hader, and Thompson: "Just for no reason, we would talk about how we were just in L.A. and what roads we were on, and we'd be talking about directions, and, 'Well, yeah, you go on Vermont and you make a left.'"
 Anderson added the soap opera element.
-Armisen claims to make a significant effort to ensure the navigation they describe is accurate, relying on both his memory and Google Maps; in response to an error pointed out by The Huffington Post, he said, "The fact that you called me out on the Umami Burger...I was really hoping that it wouldn't happen, but I was happy that it happened!"
+Armisen claimed to make a significant effort to ensure the navigation they describe is accurate, relying on both his memory and Google Maps; in response to an error pointed out by The Huffington Post, he said, "The fact that you called me out on the Umami Burger...I was really hoping that it wouldn't happen, but I was happy that it happened!"

+Josh Brolin, who starred in the first sketch as Stuart's doctor, told Seth Meyers that Hader and Armisen originally rehearsed "at the round table.
+They never actually asked Lorne to do it.
+And because I'm the staunch Californian, they were like, 'This is the perfect time to bring it up.'"

 In 2012, LA Weekly reported that a Stanford University research project on Californian accents "suggests that 'The Californians' might be on to something."
 The story quoted a Stanford grad student describing something called the "California vowel shift": "If you try to think about what you think a surfer or a skater or a valley girl talks like, and do it, you can feel your mouth feels different.
 And I think that has to do a lot with the way that the vowels are shifting."
 At a SXSW Q&A panel, Armisen said that to do "The Californians" accent: "You have to pronounce every single consonant and vowel."
 According to Hader, the accents were not originally so pronounced, but Armisen spontaneously changed his almost to the point of incoherence the first time the sketch aired live.